edwardoughton/taddle/README.md

     conda install pytorch torchvision -c pytorch

 All code for **taddle** is written in Python (Python>=3.6) and has a number of dependencies.
 See `requirements.txt` for a full list.
-Run `pip install requirements.txt` to install them.
+Run `pip install -r requirements.txt` to install them.

 We use https://github.com/jmather625/predicting-poverty-replication as a submodule.
 It contains instructions on downloading data and training the CNN.